-Spike could be quite funny, such as when he passed out in Angel's backyard and woke up when the sun made his hand catch fire.
+Spike could be quite funny, such as when he passed out in Angel's backyard and woke up when the sun made his hand catch fire in the episode "In the Dark".
 Also in the episode where he watches from a roof-top while Angel saves a girl and provides sarcastic voice-over narration.

 As Victim: Oh, how can I thank you, you mysterious black-clad hunk of a night thing?
 As Angel: No need, little lady, your tears of gratitude are enough for me.
 You see I was once a badass vampire, but love, and a pesky curse defanged me, and now I'm just a biiiiiig, fluffy puppy with bad teeth.
 As Victim: But there must be some way I can... show my appreciation.
 As Angel: No!
 Helping those in need's my job, and working up a load of sexual tension and prancing away like a magnificent poof is truly thanks enough.
 As Victim: I understand.
 I have a nephew who's gay, so- As Angel: Say no more.
 Evil's still afoot.
 And I'm almost out of that nancy-boy hair-gel I like so much.
 Quickly, to the Angel-mobile!
 Away!